Qualia-Li/CLANOnGitHub/readme.md

 The original paper can be found here: http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.380.8742&rep=rep1&type=pdf

 This method is implemented on GitHub to compare the result with RepoPal.
-RepoPal can be found here: https://github.com/Qualia-Li/RepoPal
+RepoPal can be found here: https://github.com/Qualia-Li/RepoPal.

+For more information about the research about Detecting Similar Repositories on GitHub, please visit http://www.liquanlai.com/blog/?p=195.

 ##Feature